Organizing Committee & Tracks

 Key Topics:

-- NLP for Low-Resource & Morphologically-Rich Languages
+- Computational Linguistics for Low-Resource & Morphologically-Rich Languages (including Turkic languages)

-- Multimodal & Speech-Language Models
+- Multimodal & Speech-Language Models (text, audio, vision)

 - Machine Translation & Cross-Lingual Retrieval